 We are what we eat.

-Even though you might not actually become what you eat, your nutritional decisions definitely have an impact on your general health and productivity levels.
+Even though you might not become what you eat, your nutritional decisions impact your general health and productivity levels.

-Given that the brain consumes about 20% of the body’s calories, it requires a lot of healthy sustenance to maintain its focus and productivity throughout the day.
+The brain consumes about 20% of the body’s calories, so it requires a lot of healthy sustenance to maintain focus and productivity throughout the day.

-Having said that, brain health can be improved or maintained with quality brain food, increasing productivity as a result.
+Having said that, brain health can be improved or maintained with quality brain food, increasing productivity.

-Brain food supports brain health and help the short- and long-term functions of your brain.
+Brain food supports brain health and helps your brain’s short- and long-term functions.

 The question is: which brain food can help give you the fuel you need?
 In essence, the best nutrients for the brain include fruits, vegetables, and even chocolate (yes, chocolate!).
 Everyone can find something they enjoy!
 But first, let’s talk a little more about brain food.